jimvdl/rs-cache/rs3_specifications.md

  2. Cache does an internal hashmap lookup for the specified index id.
  3. Within this index does the same lookup for the archive id.
  4. Archive contains the starting `sector` and the `length`.
- 5. Main file reader uses the fetched archive to read the corresponding data.
+ 5. Main file reader uses the fetched archive reference to read the corresponding data.
  6. Return the byte buffer.

 Main file reading:
- 1. Set read pointer to sector starting pointer from archive.
+ 1. Set read pointer to sector starting pointer from archive reference.
  2. Parse & validate the sector header.
  3. Copy sector data into the total byte buffer.
  4. Set the read pointer to the next sector (header of current sector contains the next sector).